Best Organic Baby Formulas 2025: Expert Reviews

 Within each of the below reviews, you can find a link to our full hands-on review of the baby formula option.
 If you have any questions, please do not hesitate to send us a message!

-Here are the Best Organic Baby Formulas of 2024!
+In-Depth Reviews of the Best Organic Baby Formulas

 Even more compelling is what this formula does NOT contain: starch, gluten, maltodextrin, processed sugar solids, artificial preservatives or vitamins/minerals, soy (Stages 1-2), or GMO ingredients.
 It's a very comprehensive infant formula that is widely respected around the world for its macro- and micro-nutrient profile and is frequently recommended by pediatricians and infant feeding specialists for little ones with sensitive stomachs (always ask your pediatrician first!).
 The lower lactose content and the addition of prebiotics and probiotics make this the best sensitive baby formula option, while also making it relatively complete in terms of nutritional value.

 We have tested the Dutch, UK, and German versions of HiPP Combiotik (called Combiotic in the UK) in several infants and toddlers, and found very high acceptance rates, with none of them developing any signs of gas, bloating, colic, or discomfort.
 In our testing, we loved the Dutch formula in particular for its ingredients, consistency, ease of mixing, and lack of bubbles after mixing.
 For more details on our testing of HiPP formulas, see our full in-depth review of Dutch, UK, and German HiPP Combiotik.
 Cons?
 The HiPP formulas do contain some palm oil (alongside rapeseed and sunflower oil).
 Palm oil is commonly used in baby formula to provide the palmitic acid found in breast milk; however, some parents prefer other oils.
-As the most popular organic baby formula on the market, you might not be surprised to learn that Hipp Combiotic is somewhat expensive at about 23 cents per ounce of prepared formula (or $1.70/ounce of powdered formula); note that you can save 5% with our "Mommyhood101" coupon code at The Milky Box.
+As the most popular organic baby formula on the market, you might not be surprised to learn that Hipp Combiotic is somewhat expensive; we think it's worth the price!
 Interested?
 You can check out the HiPP Combiotik Formula here!

 3. Holle Bio Baby Formula, Stages 1-3